 Prior to joining the firm, Ms. Dunn served in all three branches of government.
 She worked in the White House as Associate Counsel to President Barack Obama, in the Eastern District of Virginia as an Assistant United States Attorney, in the Senate as communications director and a senior advisor to Hillary Rodham Clinton, and as a law clerk first to Judge Merrick B. Garland of the United States Court of Appeals for the DC Circuit and then to Justice Stephen G. Breyer of the Supreme Court of the United States.

 Ms. Dunn has substantial trial and investigations experience.
-In 2014, Ms. Dunn was recognized as Litigator of the Week by The American Lawyer and Global Competition Review.
-(Click here) (Click here) As an Assistant United States Attorney, Ms. Dunn tried to jury verdict a number of multi-defendant cases, handled appellate briefing, and led complex investigations, often involving multiple government agencies.
+In addition to her work at the firm, as an Assistant United States Attorney, Ms. Dunn tried to jury verdict a number of multi-defendant cases, handled appellate briefing, and led complex investigations, often involving multiple government agencies.
 Ms. Dunn prosecuted a range of offenses including terrorism, international narcotics, money laundering, espionage, and fraud.
 In the White House, she represented the Executive Office of the President in congressional investigations and conducted internal investigations.

 Ms. Dunn's unusual combination of experience-litigation and crisis management-enables her to help clients confront high-stakes legal problems that require them to simultaneously contend with the law, the media, and the government.
 She has prepared high-profile political candidates, including President Obama, for televised debates and numerous nominees for high-stakes congressional hearings, including developing the confirmation strategy for now-Supreme Court Justice Sonia Sotomayor.
 In the White House, Ms. Dunn advised the President and Executive Branch staff on a wide variety of constitutional, statutory, policy, and regulatory issues.
 And she has guided companies, research universities, and non-profit organizations in crafting internal and external strategies designed to advance their policy goals.